emsearcy/srs-milter/README.md

 This milter implemets SRS (Sender Rewriting Scheme) that can be used to fix envelope MAIL FROM for forwarded mails protected by SPF.
 It can be configured in two modes for:

-* incoming mail -- rewrite RCPT TO addresses in SRS format back
+* Incoming mail -- rewrite RCPT TO addresses in SRS format back
-* outgoing mail -- rewrite MAIL FROM address to SRS format
+* Outgoing mail -- rewrite MAIL FROM address to SRS format

 Download